 One of the best ways to stop thinking about someone is to seek advice from a psychic advisor.

-So regardless of who you’re trying to forget and the circumstances that led to you wanting to forget, a psychic reading can be the quickest way to get answers.
+No matter whom you aim to forget and the events that brought about this desire to forget, a psychic reading offers the swiftest route to get answers.

 3. Cut off all communication